Elinor Florence, Author

 We did leave just one memento of Melinda’s old room for the enjoyment of our guests, the fluorescent stars on the ceiling which glow when the light is turned off!

-I love the view from the guest bedroom window – you can just see the waters of Lake Windermere gleaming through the trees.
+I love the view from the guest bedroom window.
+You can see the shining blue waters of Lake Windermere gleaming through the trees (or white ice, as the case may be).

 Friends, let me know if you are ever visiting the Windermere area, as there is an empty guest bedroom with a view waiting for you!